Simplified representation of a Node object

 print(f"Node Metadata: {a_node.metadata}")

-text embeddings (numerical representations capturing semantic meaning) in a specialized database (a vector store).
+Node text embeddings (numerical representations capturing semantic meaning) in a specialized database (a vector store).
 Queries are also embedded, and the index finds nodes whose embeddings are closest in meaning to the query embedding.
 This is powerful for semantic search.LlamaIndex abstracts away much of the complexity of creating and managing these structures.
-You typically load your data, which creates Nodes
+You typically load your data, which creates Nodes, and then instantiate an Index class with those Nodes.

 A diagram showing how a source document is broken down into Nodes, which are then organized within a LlamaIndex Index structure to facilitate retrieval based on a user query.